wtp43/algorithms-doc/vault/docs/Algorithms/Priority Queue and Sorting/Sorting and Heaps.md

 ---

 # Heaps
-> Useful for when order matters
+> Often useful for scheduling/assigning the next available smallest/largest element to a subset.
 ## Max heaps
 To make a max heap, push -x for x in array onto a min heap.